 Is ‘less stress’ at the very top of your Christmas wish list?
-Tick the jobs off on our Christmas countdown checklist to ensure your big day is easy-breezy and enjoyable for everyone.
+Then consider this the only guide you need to a calm festive season.
+Our Christmas countdown checklist will ensure your big day is easy-breezy and enjoyable for everyone.

 There’s no doubt the pressure of planning the perfect Christmas Day can be a little overwhelming.
 There are all the practicalities to consider – mouths to feed, guest rooms to prepare, kids to entertain.
 Then there are the touches that turn a regular day into the most magical time of the year: DIY decorations, serving up fabulous Christmas fare and sharing gifts with loved ones.
 The earlier you start, the more achievable – and relaxed – it all is.

-Here’s our guide to preparing the best Christmas Day yet.
+Here’s our ultimate guide to preparing the best Christmas Day yet.

 1. Deep clean your kitchen